nikbearbrown/math-contemporary-mathematics/chapters/04-number-representation-and-calculation.md

 ### Warm-up

-**4.1** *(Understanding place value.)* Write the following numerals in expanded form using exponents.
+**Exercise 4.1** Write each of the following base 10 numerals in expanded form using exponents. (a) 4,029. (b) 70,300. (c) 1,000,001.
-- (a) 5,247
-- (b) 30,905
-- (c) 1,000,001

-**4.2** *(Converting between bases.)* Convert the following base 6 numerals to base 10.
+**Exercise 4.2** Convert each base 6 numeral to base 10 using expanded form. (a) $43_6$. (b) $105_6$. (c) $524_6$.
-- (a) $34_6$
-- (b) $105_6$
-- (c) $523_6$

-**4.3** *(Identifying legal symbols.)* For each base, list the legal symbols.
+**Exercise 4.3** For each base, list every legal digit symbol. (a) Base 4. (b) Base 9. (c) Base 12.
-- (a) Base 5
-- (b) Base 8
-- (c) Base 12

 ### Application

-**4.4** *(Converting from base 10.)* Convert the following base 10 numerals to the specified base.
-- (a) 50 to base 7
-- (b) 100 to base 2
-- (c) 45,134 to base 13
+**Exercise 4.4** Convert the following base 10 numerals to the specified base using repeated division.
+Show each division step. (a) 47 to base 6. (b) 100 to base 2. (c) 255 to base 16.

-**4.5** *(Arithmetic in a different base.)* Create a base 4 addition table.
-Then use it to calculate $132_4 + 213_4$.

-**4.6** *(Historical systems.)* Convert the Roman numeral MDCCCLXXIII to base 10.
-Then verify by converting the base 10 result back to Roman numerals.
+**Exercise 4.5** Convert the Roman numeral MDCCCLXXXIV to base 10.
+Then write the result in base 2.

+**Exercise 4.6** The number $267_{10}$ appears in the chapter as the result of a Babylonian place-value calculation.
+Verify this by working backward: express 267 in base 60 using repeated division by 60, and confirm the result matches the chapter's worked example ($4 \times 60 + 27$).

 ### Synthesis

-**4.7** *(Comparing systems.)* The number one thousand is written as:
-- 1,000 in base 10
-- 1750 in base 8
-- 15E8 in base 16 (where E represents 14)

-(a) Verify each conversion. (b) Explain why base 16 uses fewer digits. (c) Why might computer scientists prefer base 16 or base 8 when discussing large numbers, instead of base 2?

-**4.8** *(Multiplication across bases.)* In base 5, calculate $23_5 \times 14_5$.
-Build a base 5 multiplication table if needed.
-Verify by converting both to base 10, multiplying, and converting back.
+**Exercise 4.7** The same quantity, one thousand, can be written as $1000_{10}$, $1750_8$, and $3E8_{16}$ (where E represents 14). (a) Verify all three conversions using expanded form. (b) Why does base 16 need fewer digits than base 10 to represent the same number? (c) Computer scientists often use base 16 rather than base 2 when displaying binary data.
+What advantage does base 16 offer over base 2 for this purpose?

+**Exercise 4.8** A Mayan calendar system uses position values of 1, 20, 360, 7,200 (not pure powers of 20).
+A Mayan numeral has four positions, from bottom to top: 9, 4, 3, 2. (a) What base 10 number does this represent? (b) Why does this system use 360 rather than 400 ($20^2$) as its third position value?
+What does that choice reveal about the Mayans' priorities?

 ### Challenge

-**4.9** *(Thinking about divisibility.)* Base 12 has divisors 2, 3, 4, and 6.
-Base 10 has divisors 2 and 5.
-Base 6 has divisors 2 and 3. (a) Which base would be best for dividing a quantity into thirds?
-Explain. (b) What about dividing into fifths? (c) Design a base that would make dividing by 3, 4, and 5 all easy.
-What base would you choose and why?
+**Exercise 4.9** Base 12 has divisors 2, 3, 4, and 6.
+Base 10 has divisors 2 and 5. (a) In which base is it easier to express one-third as a terminating "decimal"?
+Explain why. (b) Design a base whose first four position values would make dividing by 3, 4, 5, and 7 all terminate cleanly.
+Is that possible, and if so, what base would you choose?

-**4.10** *(Open-ended: ancient commerce.)* You are a merchant in Babylon in 600 BCE.
-You've just learned about the Hindu-Arabic system (imagine it's been translated into your language).
-Write a one-paragraph argument for why your fellow merchants should abandon Babylonian base 60 numerals and adopt this new system.
-What concrete advantage would you highlight?

----

-## Chapter summary

-You now understand why a written numeral is not the same as the abstract number it represents.
-You know that the Hindu-Arabic system's power comes from two ideas: **place value** (position determines meaning) and **zero** (a symbol for an empty position).
-Those two ideas, invented over centuries in India, eventually spread worldwide and made arithmetic fast enough for commerce and science to accelerate.

-You've also seen that place value is not an accident of base 10.
-It's a generalizable principle.
-You can build a positional system in any base.
-You can convert between any two bases using expanded form or repeated division.
-A base 6 system works exactly like base 10, just with different positions and different symbols.
-Base 2 works the same way, which is why computers can use it: the machinery is identical, only the base changes.

-The last skill you should be able to demonstrate: given any base and any numeral written in that base, you can determine whether the numeral is valid (uses only legal symbols), convert it to base 10, and explain why a different base might be better or worse for a specific purpose.

-The thing to watch going forward: **whenever you see a numeral, ask what base it's in**.
-In this book, we'll mostly stick to base 10 because it's standard.
-But in computers, in cryptography, in some scientific fields, other bases do real work.
-The machinery you learned in this chapter is the foundation for understanding how they work.

----
+**Exercise 4.10** The chapter argues that the Hindu-Arabic system spread because it made *multiplication and division* teachable.
+Write a one-paragraph argument from the perspective of a medieval European merchant who has just encountered Hindu-Arabic numerals for the first time.
+What specific computational task would make you immediately abandon Roman numerals?
+Be concrete — choose an actual multiplication and work it out in both systems to make your case.

-## Connections forward
+## LLM exercises

-Chapter 5 moves into algebra — equations and functions.
-You'll use the place value system and decimal notation constantly.
-Every time you see a number like 2.5 or 3.14, you're reading a *decimal numeral*, which extends place value into negative powers of 10.
-The 5 in 2.5 is in the tenths position ($10^{-1}$).
-That's the same machinery you learned here, just with negative exponents.

-Then in Chapter 6 (Money management), you'll work with interest rates, prices, and percentages.
-All of those require clear understanding of what each digit means in base 10.
-You'll also encounter situations where base 2 and base 16 appear (in computer science, if you take that path), but the conversion skills are the same.

-Most importantly, the conceptual insight — that notation is a choice, and different choices have different costs — will reappear in algebra (different ways to write equations), statistics (different ways to visualize data), and geometry (different coordinate systems).
-The idea is always the same: find the notation that makes the problem clear.

----

-**What would change my mind:** If I discovered that place value didn't originate in India in the 5th–7th centuries but earlier, or in a different place, I would revise the historical framing.
-The mathematical machinery would stay unchanged.

-**Still puzzling:** Why base 20 for the Mayans?
-The leading hypothesis is that it matches counting on fingers and toes together (20 total).
-But I haven't found definitive archaeological evidence for the origin story.
-The choice seems culturally pragmatic, not mathematically necessitated.

-**Tags:** place-value, numeral-systems, bases, Hindu-Arabic, Babylonian, Mayan, Roman, base-conversion, mathematical-notation, Aryabhata, Brahmagupta, zero, positional-systems
+**LLM Exercise 4.1** Ask an AI to explain the difference between a number and a numeral.
+Then evaluate whether its explanation makes the distinction clear to a student who just read this chapter.
+Did it give examples?
+Did it connect the distinction to why notation matters for computation?
+Write a paragraph on what the AI got right and what it left out.

+**LLM Exercise 4.2** Give an AI this conversion problem: *Convert $3024_6$ to base 10, then convert the result back to base 6.* Solve it yourself first using the methods in this chapter.
+Then compare your process to the AI's.
+Did the AI show its work using expanded form and repeated division?
+Did it arrive at the correct answer?
+If there was a discrepancy, identify which step went wrong.

+**LLM Exercise 4.3** Ask an AI: *Why do computers use base 2 instead of base 10?* Evaluate the response.
+Does the AI explain the physical reason (two stable electronic states) or only the mathematical reason (only two symbols needed)?
+Does it mention the trade-off between compactness and symbol count?
+Write two sentences on what a complete answer should include that the AI's answer may have omitted.

+**LLM Exercise 4.4** Ask an AI to convert $100_{10}$ to base 2.
+Check the result using expanded form — add up $1 \times 2^k$ for each position with a 1-bit.
+Does the AI's binary numeral evaluate back to 100?
+If the AI made an error, describe what went wrong using the vocabulary from this chapter (expanded form, place value, power of the base).

+**LLM Exercise 4.5** Ask an AI to explain why the Babylonians used base 60.
+Evaluate whether the AI's explanation goes beyond "60 has many divisors" to explain *why* divisibility mattered for their specific needs (measurement, astronomy, commerce).
+Then in one paragraph, describe what the choice of base reveals about the problems a civilization was trying to solve — using at least two of the three historical examples from this chapter.